-When something is stressful or scary like student debt can be, the brain might have a natural response: Avoid it.
+When something is stressful or scary like student debt can be, your natural instinct may be to void it.
 But experts say that’s a mistake.

-“Just by ignoring debt — it won’t go away,” said Joshua Harris, a certified financial planner and advisor for the department of finance at Clemson University’s College of Business.
+“Just by ignoring debt, it won’t go away,” said Joshua Harris, a certified financial planner and finance lecturer at Clemson University’s College of Business.
 “It’ll only get worse with penalties, excess interest, and other ramifications.”
-By facing student loan struggles head-on, borrowers will be better prepared and more capable of living their lives to the fullest, he said.

 The first step in coming to terms with your student debt is to shine a light on it.
 Be willing to face the truth, no matter how ugly.